 This is a five- to six-digit number that works within a specific country.
-Short codes are popular with marketing and retail use cases, such as sending a message that gives customers the opportunity to opt in to a couponing program.
+Short codes are popular with marketing and retail use cases, such as sending a message that lets end users opt in to a coupon program.

 |Virtual mobile numbers (VMN)||

-Due to their limited throughput, long codes have been used traditionally for P2P messaging.
-However, see 10DLC below for information about using this type of long code for A2P messaging.
+Due to their limited throughput (usually one message/second), long codes have been used traditionally for P2P messaging.

-A 10-digit long code is a number that's been specifically configured for A2P messaging in the US.
+A 10-digit long code is like a VMN but it's been specifically configured for A2P messaging in the US.
 Not all mobile operators support 10DLC.

 Text-enabled landlines and toll-free numbers

 Landlines and toll-free numbers can be text-enabled for both SMS and MMS.
-Using one number for all three channels is useful because your customers will easily recognize and trust the number.
+Using one number for all three channels is useful because your customers can more easily recognize and trust the number.
 For more information see Support for text-enabled toll-free numbers and landlines.

 Not all mobile operators support use of toll-free numbers.